- Reference Number: HEY-262/2023

 How will I be followed-up?

 Because you have been diagnosed with a malignant melanoma, there is always the chance of recurrence.
 It will be necessary for you to be seen in a clinic every 3 months.
-Follow-up visits will gradually reduce and you may need to be seen in clinic for 1 year or up to 5 years.
+Follow-up visits will gradually reduce to annual visits (yearly) for up to 5 years.
 Not all patients require 5 year follow up and the length of follow up will be discussed with you.

 Surgery remains the most effective treatment and, research is going on all the time into new types of treatment.
 For some patients it may be appropriate to offer adjuvant treatments.
 If the melanoma came back in the same area or somewhere else (recurrence), it may be necessary to perform further surgery, or give you systemic treatment or radiotherapy.
 This would be discussed with you.

 Advice to follow